shivannis/xandr-docs-public/xandr-docs/articles/bidders/dv360-buying-guide.md

 :::image type="content" source="media/dv360-buying-guide-a.png" alt-text="A screenshot that illustrates how to set up Xandr Exchange targeting in DV360, the buyer needs to target AppNexus (Xandr) as an Exchange in Partner Settings.":::

+> [!TIP]
-To learn more about targeting an inventory source, buyers should [Inventory Source Targeting](https://support.google.com/displayvideo/answer/2726009) in the DV360 Help.
+> To learn more about targeting an inventory source, buyers should [Inventory Source Targeting](https://support.google.com/displayvideo/answer/2726009) in the DV360 Help.

 **Open Auction**